fraps2020/Signed-Distance-Functions-in-Unreal/README.md

 # Signed Distance Functions in Unreal Editor
-A library providing Signed Distance Functions you can use with your custom raymarcher in Unreal Engine's Material Editor's Custom Nodes.
+A library providing Signed Distance Functions you can use with your custom raymarcher in Unreal Engine's Material Editor's custom nodes.

 ## How to use:
 To use with Unreal Engine, place this file in [UE_4.24]\Engine\Shaders\Private\, then #include it in Common.ush (Common.ush is located in that same folder).